 - Noise reduction.
 Research by the International Green Roof Institute concludes that a sedum roof can halve noise inside a building – ideal if you want a peace and quiet in your garden office

 - Protects waterproofing.
-Waterproofing is damaged by UV light and by temperature changes.
+Waterproofing on a roof is damaged by UV light and by temperature changes.
 A green roof building protects the waterproofing from both of these and can double the life of the waterproofing.
 Saving money, hassle and reducing the amount of roofing materials sent to landfill

 - Solar panels are more efficient when on a green roof

 - Air quality is improved.
 CO2 is absorbed by the plants and dust and pollutants are filtered out.
 This works best when the roof is well maintained.

 - Carbon sequestration.
 A sedum roof stores up to 239 grams of carbon per square metre depending on the species present.
 If a city the size of Birmingham were to have green roofs on most of the buildings, it would be the carbon equivalent of taking 10,000 SUVs off the road.

 - Fire retardant.
 Testing commissioned by Bauder suggests that sedum roofs don’t burn and they don’t allow fire to spread across the roof surface.
 Contact us if you would like a copy of the test results